-- O2 Refresh ensures that you won’t pay too much if you keep your phone past your contract length and offers flexible upgrades.
+- O2 flexible tariffs ensure that you won’t pay too much if you keep your phone past your contract length and offers flexible upgrades.

-- Heavy data users and media consumers will want to check out Three’s all-you-can-eat data package or Vodafone’s Music and Video Passes.
+- Heavy data users and media consumers will want to check out Three’s unlimited data package or Vodafone’s Music and Video Passes.

-EE was the leading U.K. mobile carrier during the rollout of the nation’s 4G LTE networks.
+EE was the leading U.K. mobile carrier during the rollout of the nation’s 4G LTE networks and has continued to be the biggest mobile network in the U.K. ever since.
 It was acquired by the BT Group in January 2016 following a merger between Orange U.K. and T-Mobile U.K. in 2010, and boasts a large retail store presence up and down the country.
 The company has also branched out into home and mobile broadband, as well as TV packages.

 The carrier boasts 4G voice and data coverage across more than 90 percent of the U.K.’s geography and more than 99 percent of its population, giving it excellent coverage up and down the country.
-EE also supports VoLTE on its 800 MHz spectrum and Wi-Fi calling for top notch sounding calls.
-EE tops all of this off with six months of free Apple Music with a new contract and no charge for using your minutes, texts, and data across the EU.
+EE also supports 4G Calling (VoLTE) and Wi-Fi Calling for top notch sounding calls.
+EE will also be the first UK mobile network to offer 5G plans when it begins its 5G rollout beyond May 2019.
+EE tops all of this off with Swappable Benefits including BT Sport access, and no charge for using your minutes, texts, and data across the EU.

 O2 is an older player among the UK mobile networks.
-It offers plenty fast 4G networking and has 97 percent of the population covered with its network — slightly behind EE.
-The company doesn’t offer comprehensive free EU roaming to the same extent as EE either.
-However, the carrier supports VoLTE and Wi-Fi calling on smartphones with using O2 firmware.
+It offers plenty fast 4G networking and has 99 percent of the population covered with its network.

-O2 also offers some unique flexibility with its Yearly Upgrade Program and flexible O2 Refresh tariffs.
+O2 also offers some unique propositions for customers with its flexible tariffs on device contracts that make upgrading early much cheaper and easier.
 But the carrier really aims to differentiate itself with a bag of perks for its customers.
-This includes priority access to O2-sponsored venues and events, discounts on a rotating selection of products, and free access to the 15,000 O2 Wi-Fi hotspots dotted around the country.
+This includes priority access to O2-sponsored venues and events, discounts on a rotating selection of products, the helpful O2 Guru service, and free access to the 15,000 O2 Wi-Fi hotspots dotted around the country.

 Three certainly isn’t the biggest of the networks, nor does it have the fastest or broadest coverage, but it offers a couple of major benefits on some of its packages.
 It’s Go Roam initiative allows customers to use call, text, and data allowances in 71 destinations around the world, including non-EU countries like the U.S., Australia, Brazil, and Singapore.
 Go Binge is similar to T-Mobile’s Binge On in the U.S. — it doesn’t count a number of media streaming services against your data allowance.
 Services include Netflix, TVPlayer, Apple Music, and Deezer.
 The carrier also offers some of the cheapest PAYG rates in the U.K., at 3 pence a minute for calls, 2 pence per text, and 1 pence for each MB of data.